 5. Invite sponsors and brand partners to create activations

-If you’re looking to entertain your event guests on a budget, consider looking to sponsors and brand partners for help.
-Rather than simply asking for money, you may have better success by collaborating with interesting partners and having them run a fun activity or activation.
+Sponsors and brand partners can help entertain your guests on a budget.
+Rather than simply asking for money, you can collaborate to run a fun activity or brand activation that enhances attendee experience, like cheap giveaways for events.
 This is a win-win situation that entertains attendees and won’t cost you a cent.

 6. Uncover new and local businesses

-New startup businesses don’t have a lot of cash to offer for sponsorships, but they are keen on getting the word out about their products.
-Hunting down these businesses can be great for events, because you could offer a suitable marketing trade.
-For example, if you’re looking for an Instagram-worthy dessert offering, start searching the platform for hashtags like #melbournecakes or #sydneybaker to see if you can find an entrepreneur that will give you a discount to help get their name out there, instead of going to a large commercial bakery.
+New businesses don’t have a lot of cash to offer for sponsorships, but they are keen on getting the word out about their products – your event could be the perfect opportunity.
+For example, if you’re looking for an Instagram-worthy dessert offering, start searching the platform for hashtags like #melbournecakes or #sydneybaker to see if you can find an up-and-coming influencer or entrepreneur that will give you a discount (or maybe a free shout out!) to help get their name out there.

 7. Consider raw or unique event spaces

 Some venues are locked into contracts for catering, or offer low room hire rates but expensive food and beverage packages.
+Hunting for free event venues?
 Particularly if you’re able to partner with some new and exciting businesses to provide food and drink, hiring a raw space (or different spaces that aren’t locked into event contracts) could save you a lot of money.

 8. Get crafty with your event styling

-eBay is great for both secondhand and new bargains when it comes to styling an event on a budget.
-Common items like foil balloon letting, photo booth props, lights, and signage can be picked up for a fraction of the cost of party stores.
+eBay is great for both second-hand and new bargains when it comes to styling an event.
+Common items like foil balloon lettering, photo booth props, lights, and signage can be picked up for a fraction of the cost at party stores.
+Gumtree, meanwhile, comes in handy for things like fake grass or interesting props that people don’t need anymore.

 10. Source a local music act

-Can’t afford a band or DJ?
-Look to local universities, music schools, or even buskers to find a local gem that fits your budget.
-Start within your own networks to see if you can find someone reliable and avoid unprofessional behaviour like no-shows or awkward performances.
+If you can’t afford a band or DJ, look to local universities, music schools, or even buskers to find a local gem that fits your budget.
+Start within your own networks to see if you can find someone reliable who’s keen to take on a casual gig in a local setting.

 11. Limit drink choices

-If you’re offering alcohol at your event, decide up front what will be available at the bar and create a menu with limited choices to reign in your booze spend.
+If you’re offering alcohol at your event, decide upfront what will be available at the bar and create a menu with a few select choices and non-alcoholic alternatives to reign in your up-front booze spend.
 If you can partner with an alcohol brand, invite them to create a signature cocktail for the evening to promote their product and limit costs.

 12. Offer drink tickets

 An alternative to limiting consumption at your bar is to provide guests with drink tickets on arrival.
-This secures your spending and if you have sponsored product on offer, can help you ask for exactly what you need without going overboard.
-Provide a cash bar for anyone that wants more to support your venue.
+This secures your spending and, if you have a sponsored product on offer, can help you ask for exactly what you need without going overboard.
+Provide a cash bar for anyone that wants more to give more to support your venue.

 13. Recruit volunteers